Graduate General Information

 The catalog in effect at the time of the student’s initial full-time enrollment in a State System college or university shall govern lower-division prerequisites and general education requirements, provided that the student has had continuous enrollment.
 The catalog in effect at the time the student completes a degree plan will govern the degree requirements for the major and minor, provided that the student has had continuous enrollment.
 Continuous enrollment will be defined as not being out of a State System college or university for more than three consecutive enrollment periods.
 Students who have been out three semesters must file a new degree plan and will be subject to any new degree requirements.

 An NSU senior who is enrolled in sufficient work to complete requirements for the bachelors degree but who is not enrolled for a normal study load may be admitted on a provisional basis for graduate studies.
 Students must be admitted to the Graduate College before they may enroll in graduate courses.
 The student may enroll in courses for graduate credit, provided the total enrollment does not exceed sixteen hours in a semester or nine hours in a summer term and provided the student meets regular admission requirements.
+Enrollment in graduate courses must be processed during regular enrollment in the Office of Admissions and Records.
 Graduate credit will not be applicable to a graduate degree for such students unless bachelors degree requirements are satisfied at the end of the semester of concurrent enrollment.